-Upon discovering the event, Leerburg worked diligently to investigate and respond to the incident, assess the security of Leerburg's systems, and notify potentially affected individuals.
-Leerburg is also working to implement additional data security safeguards.
+Upon discovering the incident, Moseley moved quickly to investigate and respond to the incident, assess the security of Moseley systems, and notify potentially affected individuals.
+Moseley is also working to implement additional safeguards and training to its employees.

-Leerburg is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or bank.
-Leerburg is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
+Additionally, Moseley is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or bank.
+Moseley is providing individuals with information on how to place a fraud alert and credit freeze on their credit files, information on protecting against tax fraud, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.